anselhong1445/anselhong1445.github.io/_site/README.md

 (installing Ruby development environment and Jekyll is required in advance, see **[instructions for installation.](https://jekyllrb.com/docs/)**)

-Then open http://localhost:4000/ to see your app.
+Then open http://localhost:4000/ to see the app.

 ## Lincense